 Baking Tips For Homemade Dairy Free Chocolate Chip Cookies

-- When baking with butter and eggs it is best to bring them to room temperature before using.
-I know that in a lot of countries egg are routinely kept on the counter but in the USA eggs must be kept in the refrigerator.
-If the spirit of baking moves you and you just can't wait, you can always warm eggs in a bowl of warm water for about 20 minutes to take away the chill.
+- When baking with butter and eggs bring them to room temperature before mixing.
+I know that in a lot of countries egg are routinely kept on the counter but in the USA eggs must be kept in the refrigerator so you need to warm them first.

-- Butter needs to be brought to room temperature so it is soft enough to cream with the sugar.
-Creaming the butter and sugar has a lot of science behind it.
-The very short explanation is that the water from the butter starts to dissolve the sugar and the creaming process creates aeration as the sugar and fats mix together making way for a lighter, fluffier baked good.
+- Always cream the butter and sugar first.
+The very short explanation for why is that the water from the butter starts to dissolve the sugar.
+The creaming process creates aeration as the sugar and fats mix together making way for a lighter, fluffier baked good.

 - When creaming butter and sugar the more time the merrier may be true, but once the flour is added to the less stirring the better.
 I like to add the flour and chocolate chip (and nuts, if using) at the same time so the chocolate chips get mixed in while the flour is being blended into the batter.
 Stop stirring when flour is just mixed in.
 Less is more.
 Over stirring activates the gluten in the flour and you will end up with tougher cookies.